Throughout the 20th and 21st centuries, stocks have been one of the best-performing asset classes, and have reliably turned dollars into millions.

 Specifically, most index funds and ETFs are weighted by capitalization, meaning that the bigger the company, the more weight the index puts into it.
 This means, for example, that S&P 500 index funds hold almost 10x as much Apple stock as UPS stock.

-This also gives them a momentum-tilt, because index funds buy more shares of a company as it increases in price, and sells shares of companies that decrease in price.
+This also gives them a momentum-tilt, because they hold larger and larger amounts of money in stocks that have already gone up in price.
 The majority of pure index investors are 100% invested in a momentum-based strategy.

 The rarer way to make an index is to use an equal weight distribution, where you invest in all companies in the index equally.
 This gives the index a value-tilt, meaning that as shares of a company drop in price, the index fund buys more of them in order to keep the balance, and sells shares if they increase in price.
 The downside is that these funds are a bit more expensive, and they’re not available for all types of indices.